☀︎

 The League of Non-Aligned Worlds is a forum of independent alien worlds that are not formally aligned with or against any major power and which for various reasons had banded together for mutual military support, diplomacy, and trade.
 Membership in the League is flexible and constantly changing in response to the shifting circumstances and events in the galaxy.

 Later on if successful, we might try to convince some of these companies to merge, or potentially persuade folks to invest in buying the others as necessary to complete the product line.
+Perhaps a consortium, or a “big Eastern syndicate would be prudent?” 😅

 Brainstorming a Unified Storefront